thexavier666/collab/README.md

 * Downloads now take place in separate folders
 * Updated README files with individual responsibilities
 * Added a shell script which will delete all folders created due to the system
-* Huge update from Suman
+* Huge update from Suman.
+I made some purely cosmetic changes to Suman's code

 ### How to start the Collab system
 * Run the following command for each node